Georgia prosecutor seeks March trial date for Trump and 18 others in election case

 Trump's Georgia-based legal team did not immediately respond to a text message seeking comment.

-The order said Willis selected the proposed deadlines “(i)n light of Defendant Donald Trump’s other criminal and civil matters pending in the courts of our sister sovereigns,” saying this timetable wouldn’t conflict with those other courts already scheduled hearings and trial dates.
+The proposed order also suggests other deadlines for the case, including for discovery and motions.
+Willis' filing says she selected the dates "(i)n light of Defendant Donald Trump's other criminal and civil matters pending in the courts of our sister sovereigns," saying this timetable wouldn't conflict with those other courts already scheduled hearings and trial dates.

 Trump is already scheduled to stand trial in March in the separate New York case involving dozens of state charges of falsifying business records in connection with an alleged hush money payment to a porn actor.
 He's scheduled to stand trial in May in the federal case brought by special counsel Jack Smith alleging he illegally hoarded classified documents at his Mar-a-Lago estate and thwarted government efforts to return them.